refinedev/refine/documentation/docs/api-references/providers/live-provider.md

 ### `auto`

-Queries of related resource are invalidated in real-time as new events from subscription arrive.
+Queries of related resource are invalidated in Realtime as new events from subscription arrive.
 For example data from a `useTable` hook will be automatically updated when data is changed.

 ### `manual`

-Queries of related resource are **not invalidated** in real-time, instead [`onLiveEvent`](#onliveevent) is run with the `event` as new events from subscription arrive.
+Queries of related resource are **not invalidated** in Realtime, instead [`onLiveEvent`](#onliveevent) is run with the `event` as new events from subscription arrive.
 For example while in an edit form, it would be undesirable for data shown to change. `manual` mode can be used to prevent data from changing.

 ### `off`